Helping Your Customers Work Remotely During The Coronavirus Pandemic

 As resellers and service providers of VoIP and UCaaS services, one of the most critical components in enabling a successful work-from-home experience for your customers – and their customers – is to keep their phone services operating as normal.
 This is necessary so that they can continue receiving orders, providing supporting and demonstrating their ability to continue operating no matter what chaos is thrown their way.

-Here are a few steps that you can take and share with your customers to work remotely from home a little easier for those who work remotely.
+Here are a few steps that you can take and share with customers.
+They make it a little easier for those who work remotely.

-The quality and speed of most home internet services and networks is more than enough to support a couple VoIP calls, internet browsing, email sending and so on.
+The quality and speed of most home internet services are adequate to support VoIP calls, internet browsing, and email sending.
 Unfortunately, there is one specific setting and feature that can and will likely cause some problems.
 It’s the dreaded SIP ALG – which you can read about in detail here.
-Luckily, RingLogix offers a simple to use SIP ALG test that immediately tells you if this feature is active or not.
+Luckily, RingLogix offers a simple to use SIP ALG test.
+It immediately tells you if this feature is active or not.
 To check just download and run this file.
 Green means your clear and Red means a SIP ALG is active and will need to be disabled.
 For a list of routers known to have a SIP ALG enabled by default and instructions on how to disable it look here.

-2. Get Them Ready To Go Remote with Mobile Device Options
+Get Them Ready To Work Remotely with Mobile Device Options

 While its technically easy and possible to grab your VoIP desk phone and take it home, there are other factors that will complicate that process.
 As an example, many SMBs have started to use POE injectors and don’t have power supplies for those devices, meaning they can’t power them up at home unless they have a POE injector at home – which most don’t.
 Plus, with the increased need for network security and network segmentation many of these VoIP devices may have VLAN settings that won’t work at the employee’s house.
 That means you need to reconfigure devices at a time where resources might be slim.